precice/config-check/docs/Rules.md

 ## (5) `TODO` Participant reads from/writes to mesh, but nobody writes to/reads from it

-If a participant reads data from a mesh, then someone should write it beforehand.<br>
+If a participant reads data from a mesh, then someone should write it beforehand.
 Similarly, if a participant writes data to a mesh, then someone should read from it later on.

 - `severity`: `error`